Mobile phones: is your child ready?

 You can work out whether your child is responsible enough to have a mobile phone by thinking about some of the following questions:

 - Is your child responsible in other ways?
-For example, does your child look after his belongings?
+For example, does your child look after their belongings?

 - Is your child respectful to family and friends?

-- Can your child talk to you if he experiences things that worry him?
+- Does your child talk to you about things that worry them?

-- Does your child understand about not giving strangers her phone number, not clicking on internet links, and blocking calls from people she doesn’t want to speak to?
+- Does your child understand about not giving strangers their phone number, not clicking on internet links, and blocking calls from people they don’t know or don’t want to speak to?

 Benefits of a phone